School of Education Graduate Admission

 Requirements for admission:

-A Level 1 “Pre-Candidate” has met the requirements above and been admitted to the MEd program in English as a Second Language, Gifted Education, Reading Specialist, and/or Special Education K-6, 6-8, or 6-12 Add-on endorsements.
+A Level 1 student has met the admission requirements above and been admitted to the MEd (BA/MEd) Teacher Education Program in English as a Second Language, Gifted Education, Reading Specialist, and/or Special Education K-6, 6-8, or 6-12 Add-on endorsements and is eligible to take any coursework as well as field work placement/practicum courses such as ED 510-514, ED 671, ED 675.

 Requirements for admission: